 |From||To||Limit||Currency exchange||Money transfer|

 These quotas are upheld by limiting the amount that a transacting object may exchange.
 This is done by keeping track of the volume received from and transferred to each cryptocurrency address and fiat bank account.
 The Exchange API won’t allow placing orders that would make the annual transacted volume of the involved accounts go beyond their quota.
 Note that the Exchange API will reject placing crypto-to-fiat orders whose IBAN destination is from a high-risk country.

 Currency exchange restrictions are guaranteed in fiat-to-crypto thanks to a wallet ownership proof we require at the time of placing the order.
 This wallet ownership proof can be produced by signing a message with the private key associated with the address that will receive the exchanged funds.

-Upon successfully placing an order, the API will respond with a reference number associated with that order.
-The user will then be able to check the order’s status at any given time using the provided reference number at the order status page (soon to be launched).
+Upon successfully placing an order, the API will respond with an identifier associated with that order.
+The user will then be able to check the order’s status at any given time using the provided identifier at the order status page (https://go.bity.com/order-status).